Arubacloud/helm-charts/charts/cluster-autoscaler/README.md

 ## Troubleshooting

 The chart will succeed even if the container arguments are incorrect.
-A few minutes after starting `kubectl logs -l "app=aws-cluster-autoscaler" --tail=50` should loop through something like
+A few minutes after starting `kubectl logs -l "app=aruba-cluster-autoscaler" --tail=50` should loop through something like

 ```
 polling_autoscaler.go:111] Poll finished